Explore Ancient Greece: Athens to Athens Itinerary

 Places to see

-- Red Beach: This famous beach stands out due to its vibrant red and black volcanic sands, set against dramatic red cliffs.
-It’s a surreal and picturesque spot for sunbathing and swimming.
+• Red Beach: This famous beach stands out with its vibrant red and black volcanic sands, set against dramatic red cliffs.

-- Oia’s Blue Domes: Oia, a charming village on the island’s northern tip, is famous for its iconic blue-domed churches.
+• Oia’s Blue Domes: Oia is famous for its iconic blue-domed churches.
 These picturesque structures against the whitewashed buildings create a postcard-perfect scene.
+Be sure to take photos to post to Instagram!

 Things to do

-- Sample the local wine.
+• Sample the local wine at a rooftop bar.
 The island’s volcanic soil influences the flavor of the wine.

 Today takes you to Sifnos, another stunning Greek island.
 Get your camera ready to take hundreds of breathtaking photos of this classically Greek island.
 After a day of exploring, enjoy a gourmet meal aboard your yacht.